jiumao2/Yu-Lab/CodesHY/kilosort/README.md

 - Install kilosort.
 If visual studio is properly installed, run `mex -setup C++` in MATLAB and run the file `Kilosort\CUDA\mexGPUall.m`.
 #### Install kilosort plugins
 - See [here](https://github.com/jiumao2/PhyWaveformPlugin)
+- Purpose: remove strange waveforms in phy.
+Phy does not provide direct access to curating on waveforms (for it is slow to extract the waveforms).
+The sorting output usually contains noisy waveforms.
+It is more convenient to directly remove the noise in a single view.

 ## Data process pipeline
 - Move the directory with your data to SSD. (faster)